intel/intel-extension-for-tensorflow/docs/guide/advanced_auto_mixed_precision.md

 ### Quick Training Example

-Train model for BF16 by Advanced AMP on GPU device.
+Train model for BF16 with Advanced AMP on GPU device.

 #### Setup